Teodora321/Cactus-Restaurant-/README.md

-# Cactus Jaks'S Restaurant Single Page App
+# Cactus Jaks'S Restaurant React Application + Express-Node.js
 "Cactus Jak's Restaurant" is a single page application written on MERN stack for SoftUni JS Web Course.
 The idea is inspired by our little restaurant.